Home Legal Product Disclosure Statement

 • Cancellation of a Transaction by Us – If we believe there is a valid reason to do so, including but not limited to if you fail to make any payment when it is due, or you otherwise breach your obligations under the OFX Terms and Conditions (or any other applicable OFX legal document), we may cancel the transaction you have booked without prior notice.
 This could result in a loss to us which we will ask you to pay.

 • Funds Held by Us – You acknowledge and agree that we do not hold your funds on trust and will not put your funds into a separate or segregated bank account.
-Only those funds received under the Global Currency Account Service, or held within your OFX Global Account will be held in a separate account and subject to the applicable bank guarantee.
+Only those funds received under the Global Currency Account Service, or held within OFX Global Accounts will be held in a separate account and subject to the applicable bank guarantee.

 • Payment of Full Amount on Settlement – You must always pay to us the full amount of the funds you are transmitting on the original due date (less any Advance Payments already made).
 We do not facilitate any form of margin or speculative foreign exchange trading, so we do not allow you to pay or receive only the amount of any loss or profit occasioned by exchange rate fluctuations.
 If you want to speculate on exchange rates, our service is not for you.